 Consider Roasting Methods Prior to a Purchase:

 The air is pulled through the roasting drum, the beans fall through the pathway of hot air, while the paddles of the drum are used to keep the coffee moving.
 This results in each individual bean receiving the same degree of heat every second.
 The beans do not “sit on a surface” that is trying to heat the coffee.
-While there are many differences in the configurations and thickness of a metal, cast iron or cast aluminum, the degree of metal and placement of the motors, bearings and temperature reading devices, there are several roaster machines that have the capability to produce similar finished product.
+While there are many differences in the configurations and thickness of metal, cast iron or cast aluminum, the degree of metal and placement of the motors, bearings, and temperature reading devices, there are several roaster machines that have the capability to produce the similar finished product.